 About me

-I am a PhD candidate in Learning Sciences and Technology Design at Stanford Graduate School of Education, advised by Jason Yeatman, Nick Haber, and Ben Domingue.
+I am a PhD candidate in Learning Sciences and Technology Design at Stanford Graduate School of Education with a PhD Minor in Computer Science.
+I am advised by Jason Yeatman, Nick Haber, and Ben Domingue.
 I am broadly interested in psychometrics, reading, and human-centered AI, with a specific emphasis on their applications in improving the future of special education.

 Prior to Stanford, I was a middle school Chemistry teacher in Brooklyn, NY.
 My previous research focused on science education and learning analytics under the guidance of Susan Kirch, Camillia Matuk, and Ryan Baker.